oroinc/orocommerce/src/Oro/Bundle/RFPBundle/Resources/doc/api/request.md

 #### delete_relationship

-Remove assigned customer user records from a specific request record.
+Remove customer users that will receive the order delivery records from a specific request record.

 {@request:json_api}
 Example: